-Major: Kinesiology with a focus on applied exercise science
+Major: Kinesiology, with an emphasis in applied exercise science

 Title: CDT Battalion Commander (West Side)

-Career goals: I branched Infantry, so I will be commissioning as an Infantry officer, go to IBOLC, after that go to ranger school, and hopefully earn the right to wear the ranger tab on my left shoulder.
-I hope that my journey through ROTC and the obstacles I will face in the future will help me develop as a leader that my men will be willing to follow and respect.
+Career Goals: I branched Infantry, so I will be commissioning as an infantry officer, go to IBOLC, after that go to ranger school, and hopefully earn the right to wear the ranger tab on my left shoulder.
+I hope that my journey through ROTC and the obstacles I will face in the future will help me develop as a leader my men will be willing to follow and respect.

 How did you get involved in ROTC?
-I always wanted to join the military ever since I was a little kid, but I have never heard of ROTC before my senior year in high school.
-My original plan was to enlist right out of high to serve my four years in the Army.
-It wasn’t until one of my linebacker coaches my senior year of high school was talking to me about the Army since he served in the Army in the early 2000s with the 82nd Airborne with one long 15-month deployment under his belt.
+I always wanted to join the military ever since I was a little kid, but I had never heard of ROTC before my senior year in high school.
+My original plan was to enlist right out of high school to serve my four years in the Army.
+It wasn’t until one of my linebacker coaches my senior year of high school was talking to me about the Army, since he served in the Army in the early 2000s with the 82nd Airborne with one long 15-month deployment under his belt.
 He recommended that I look into going the officer route instead, so I did some research, discovered ROTC, got in contact with the recruiting officer at the CMC ROTC program, and this started my four-year journey in ROTC.
-After my first year of ROTC, I really enjoyed it and became motivated to graduate college and commission as an Army officer.
+I really enjoyed my first year of ROTC, and became motivated to graduate college and commission as an Army officer.

 Title: Cadet Company Commander of Azusa Pacific University, Cougar Detachment

 Career Goals: My goal is to become a public affairs officer in the Hawai’i National Guard.
 I also aspire to become an event coordinator.